TheDaichi/DSA/README.md

 # Data Structures & Algorithms
-This repository contains JavaScript based examples of many popular algorithms and data structures.
+This repository contains popular algorithms and data structures.
 Each algorithm and data structure has its own separate README with related explanations and links for further reading.

 ## Algorithms
 An algorithm is an unambiguous specification of how to solve a class of problems.
 It is a set of rules that precisely define a sequence of operations.